 Personal motivation, organisation and self-reflection

 This course also prepares you for further training in psychology and provides an essential platform if you would like to become a professional psychologist.
-You could go on to masters level study with the University of Derby, including our MSc Behaviour Change, MSc Applied Developmental Psychology, MRes Psychology or MSc Health Psychology.
+You could go on to masters level study with the University of Derby, including our MSc Behaviour Change or MRes Psychology.
 As an accredited course, the MSc Health Psychology will take you further down the route towards becoming a chartered member of the BPS.

 Some of our graduates have advanced to qualify in areas such as clinical and educational psychology or have embarked on PhD study.

 To boost your employment skills, you can access the University's Careers and Employment Service.
 The team can connect you with employers to help find opportunities for work placements, part-time jobs, and volunteering.
 Our careers consultants are also on hand to guide you through the career options for your degree, CV writing, or starting your own business - and we commit to helping you for three years after you graduate to find a job.

 If you need any more information from us, eg on courses, accommodation, applying, car parking, fees or funding, please contact us and we will do everything we can to help you.

 Like most universities, we operate extended teaching hours at the University of Derby, so contact time with your lecturers and tutors could be anytime between 9am and 9pm.
 Your timetable will usually be available on the website 24 hours after enrolment on to your course.

 We’re committed to providing you with an outstanding learning experience.
 Our expert teaching, excellent facilities and great employability prepare you for your future career.
 As part of our commitment to you we aim to keep any additional study costs to a minimum.
 However, there are occasions where students may incur some additional costs.

 The information below is correct for entry in the academic year September 2020 - August 2021 only.
 Entry for future academic years may be subject to change.